rewards-ai/rewards/README.md

 ## **Contributing**

-We will be very happy to expand the rewards community as soon as possible.
+Both `rewards` and `rewards_envs` are undergoing through some heavy developement.
+Being a open source projects we are open for contributions.
+Write now due to lack of docs, we are unable to come down with some guidelines.
+We will be doing that very soon.
+Till then please star this project and play with our sdk.
+If you find some bugs or need a new feature, then please create a new issue under the issues tab.
 Right now we expect contribution in terms of adding:

 - Tests : Provide test scripts for testing our current rewards package.